 Samosa (समोसा) is a popular street food or snack of Northern India which don’t need any introduction.
 It’s crisp patties stuffed with spicy potato and pea filling.

 There are many variety of filling which can be used to stuff in samosa , to make different types of samosas but nothing can beat the taste of original Punjabi style of potato samosa.
 Continue reading for “step by step recipe of making samosa from scratch”.

 Preparation time: 20 minutes

-Cooking time : 25 minutes
+Cook time : 25 minutes

 Serving : 6-8